reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |2,214|8,028|0.89|96.1%|3.9%|

 The Kappa value for this model was 0.89.
-This would indicate that there is a very good agreement of the results in the model.
+This would indicate that there is a perfect agreement of the results in the model.
 The top 4 variables with the most importance were G, InnOuts, A, and PO.

 <img width="685" alt="image" src="https://user-images.githubusercontent.com/79723505/109395966-bda7e500-78db-11eb-802e-d46b351a9e50.png">